firesoflife/next13-sanityV3-portfolio/README.md

     ```
 9. Restart you server

-### Embed the Sanaity Studio in the Next.js Project
+### Embed the Sanity Studio in the Next.js Project

 The following steps are pulled from the next-sanity dependencies documentation [found here](https://www.npmjs.com/package/next-sanity)